 Allow tea to cool the transfer to a pitcher and refrigerate.

-Serve over ice along with lemon wedges and springs of mint if desired.
+Serve over ice along with lemon wedges and sprigs of mint if desired.

 - Use any favorite sweetener with a 1:1 sugar ratio.
 If you are not following a sugar-free diet then by all means use regular sugar if you'd like.